seL4/ci-actions/aws-proofs/README.md

 - `skip_dups`:   skip duplicated proofs (default true).
                  Set to empty string to also run proofs that are already checked in other proof sessions.
+- `token`:       GitHub PA token to authenticate for private repos (optional)

 ## Environment